 The information below is provided for general guidance, however it's always best to check with the Planning & Inspections Department at 817 222-7730 before starting any building project.
+A building permit form can be downloaded here.

 - 2003 International Building Code